mariadb-corporation/mariadb-connector-nodejs/README.md

 > * `sql`: *string | JSON* SQL string value or JSON object to supersede default connections options.
 JSON objects must have an `"sql"` property.
 For instance, `{ dateStrings: true, sql: 'SELECT now()' }`
 > * `values`: *array | object* Defines placeholder values.
 This is usually an array, but in cases of only one placeholder, it can be given as a string.
 >
-> Returns an Emitter object that emit different type of event:
+> Returns an Emitter object that emits different types of events:
 > * error : Emits an [`Error`](#error) object when the query fails.
-(No `"end"` event will be emit then).
+(No `"end"` event will then be emitted).
-> * columns : Emits when columns metadata from the result-set are received (the parameter is an array of [Metadata](#metadata-field) fields).
+> * columns : Emits when column metadata from the result-set are received (the parameter is an array of [Metadata](#metadata-field) fields).
 > * data : Emits each time a row is received (parameter is a row).
 > * end : Emits when the query ends (no parameter).

 When using the `query()` method, documented above, the Connector returns the entire result-set with all its data in a single call.
 While this is fine for queries that return small result-sets, it can grow unmanageable in cases of huge result-sets.
 Instead of retrieving all of the data into memory, you can use the `queryStream()` method, which uses the event drive architecture to process rows one by one, which allows you to avoid putting too much strain on memory.

 Query times and result handlers take the same amount of time, but you may want to consider updating the [`net_read_timeout`](https://mariadb.com/kb/en/library/server-system-variables/#net_read_timeout) server system variable.
-The query must be totally received before this timeout, which defaults at 60 seconds.
+The query must be totally received before this timeout, which defaults to 30 seconds.

 For instance,